AntoineZen/CSEL1/report/project.rst

  - A client that controls the daemon

 The kernel driver enable to read the CPU temperature and to drive the CPU's fan using PWM.
 It has also two mode.
 One is manual mode, where an user-land application can control the fan speed.
-In the seconde *"automatic"* mode, the kernel module drives the fan speed according the readen temperature.
+In the second *"automatic"* mode, the kernel module drives the fan speed according the redden temperature.

-The dameon application uses the interface provided by the kernel driver to manage it.
-In addition, the dameon appicion can be controller in two way: by an application that comunicate with it using IPC or directly by the hardware of the Odroid.
+The daemon application uses the interface provided by the kernel driver to manage it.
+In addition, the daemon application can be controller in two way: by an application that communicate with it using IPC or directly by the hardware of the Odroid.
 The button and led can be used to change the mode and to set the fan speed in manual mode.

-The client application can do exacly the same task that the button but can also read the system status.
+The client application can do exactly the same task that the button but can also read the system status.

 Kernel Driver
 -------------

-The kernel driver uses sysfs as a interface as it is easyer to read & write some simple parameter as we will have in this application.
-We are not making heavy data-exchange that whould requires a stream or memory interface.
+The kernel driver uses *sysfs* as a interface as it is easier to read & write some simple parameter as we will have in this application.
+We are not making heavy data-exchange that would requires a stream or memory interface.

 It will run a thread to handle the temperature read-out and to implement the automatic mode.
 It will also drives the PWM.